Law FAQ: What should I do if I’m seriously injured in a car wreck?

 We’ve found that our clients who find themselves in this situation are frequently worried about making a claim on their own insurance.
 Indeed, clients often say something along the following lines:

 “The car wreck wasn’t my fault, so why should I have to put this on my insurance?
 That’s not fair.
 I can’t afford for my insurance premium to go up, or worse yet — what if they cancel my policy?
-I mean, I can’t afford the medical bills and damage to my car either, but maybe I’d be better off in the long run just doing the best I can and forgetting the insurance claim.”
+I mean, I can’t afford the medical bills and damage to my car either, but maybe I’d be better off in the long run just doing the best I can and forgetting the Read the rest

 What is uninsured motorist coverage, and how much do I need?